 Then, left-click the blue "Estimate Financial Aid" button, and our middle income sample family's NPC results for Berkeley will pop up immediately.
 We'll come back to those results in a couple of minutes.

 Now, let's complete UCLA's NPC for my middle income sample family.
-The layout and questions are the same, but UCLA begins by asking an extra question, "Student Status."
+The layout and questions are the same, so just choose the "Dependent Calculator", and let's get to work.
+UCLA begins by asking one extra question, "Student Status."
 So, left-click "Freshman" as your answer, fill in the remaining answers as above, and left-click the "Estimate Financial Aid" button to get UCLA's NPC results.
 We're going to go through the NPC results of both schools, using the Apples-to-Apples method to make sense of their results.
 Remember that the "soft costs" - the Books & Supplies, Personal Expenses, and Travel Costs - are already filled in.
 So, all you need from each college's NPC is its Tuition & Fees, Room & Board, and Total Grants.
 Let's analyze Berkeley's results first, so please refer back to that tab in your browser.
-The NPC's for schools in the University of California system do not have a single line item for non-resident tuition, so we'll find our applicant's total Tuition & Fees by adding the $17,048 shown for "Tuition and Fees" to the $28,014 shown for "Non-Resident Tuition" for a total of $45,062 which we'll record in the Tuition & Fees blank on the template.
-Next, Berkeley charges $18,144 for Room & Board, and we'll fill that number into the template.
+The NPC's for schools in the University of California system do not have a single line item for non-resident tuition, so we'll find our applicant's total Tuition & Fees by adding the $17,528 shown for "Tuition and Fees" to the $28,992 shown for "Non-Resident Tuition" for a total of $46,520 which we'll record in the Tuition & Fees blank on the template.
+Next, Berkeley charges $18,754 for Room & Board, and we'll fill that number into the template.
 The last number we need from Berkeley's NPC results is the amount of Total Grants.
-Berkeley shows that amount as zero in its NPC results, but I know from experience that this is an error, because an American family with an income of $60,000 per year will qualify for some amount of Pell Grant paid to the school by the United States for that student.
-So, let's fill $1,370 into that slot, the grant amount shown in UCLA's NPC results.
-Now, just do the simple addition and subtraction from left to right on the template, and the result should be a Remaining Balance of $60,336 in the far right column.
+Berkeley shows that amount as zero in its NPC results, but I know from experience that this is a persistent error in Berkeley's NPC, because an American family with an income of $60,000 per year will qualify for some amount of Pell Grant paid to the school by the United States for that student.
+So, let's fill $1,270 into that slot, a Pell estimate based on the same input data and included in a recent NPC for UCLA.
+Now, just do the simple addition and subtraction from left to right on the template, and the result should be a Remaining Balance of $62,504 in the far right column.
 Now, we'll plug UCLA's results into our Apples-to-Apples template.
 Here, we'll have to strictly follow our Apples-to-Apples system to avoid getting bit by the deception lurking in UCLA's NPC results.
-Again, to get the total amount of their Tuition & Fees we'll need to add UCLA's "University Fees" of $13,260 to its "Non-Resident Tuition" of $28,014 for a total of $41,274 which we'll fill in our Tuition & Fees blank.
-Next, we'll fill in their amount for Room & Board which is $15,143.
-Then, we'll need to find the amount of Total Grants, and we will type UCLA's "Grant Award" amount of $1,370 in that blank, and we will ignore the amount of UCLA's "Other Aid" as discussed in the next paragraph below.
-Finally, we'll turn the crank, doing our addition and subtraction from left to right, to get UCLA's Remaining Balance of $53,547.
+Again, to get the total amount of their Tuition & Fees we'll need to add UCLA's "University Fees" of $13,225 to its "Non-Resident Tuition" of $29,754 for a total of $42,979 which we'll fill in our Tuition & Fees blank.
+Next, we'll fill in their amount for Room & Board which is $15,816.
+Then, we'll need to find the amount of Total Grants, and we will type UCLA's "Grant Award" amount of $20,950 in that blank, and we will ignore the amount of UCLA's "Other Aid" as discussed in the next paragraph below.
+Finally, we'll turn the crank, doing our addition and subtraction from left to right, to get UCLA's Remaining Balance of $36,345.
 Your final Apples-to-Apples results for both schools should look just like this:

-What about the relative levels of honesty and integrity as reflected in the schools' own NPC results?
+In analyzing both of these NPC results, let's first note that each of them is remarkably easy to use.
+But more importantly, both schools include a highly accurate estimate of my sample family's Expected Family Contribution - its EFC - within their Net Price Calculator results.
+In my analyses, I always use the College Board's EFC estimator which I have found to be more work, but highly reliable.
+This year's estimate for my middle income sample family from CB was $4,331 while the UCLA and Berkeley EFC estimates were $4,327 - a difference of less than one-tenth of one percent.
+That's close, so I'll encourage you to write down and save your own EFC estimate from Berkeley as we work through my Bookends page.
+But what about the relative levels of honesty and integrity as reflected in the schools' own NPC results?
 Remember that Berkeley clearly stated its estimates of the huge student and parent loans required for our non-resident sample family's student to study there.
 Berkeley, however, didn't disclose something it obviously knew, that a quarter of a million dollars in indebtedness to fund one bachelors degree is perfectly obscene and absolutely unnecessary.
 But Berkeley did present the facts as facts, although without comment.
 UCLA, however, hid the cards.
 In fact, if you carefully review UCLA's NPC results, you will not find the word "loan" on that page at all.
-But, if you slide your cursor over "Other Aid", a bubble will pop up, and you'll see UCLA's "Other Aid" of $60,248 only includes Work Study earnings along with student and parent loans.
-If we deduct $2,248 as the maximum a student can realistically earn each year in a Work Study job, we're left with $58,000 per year in student and parent loans, totaling $232,000 in loans over four years.
+But, if you slide your cursor over "Other Aid", a bubble will pop up, and you'll see UCLA's "Other Aid" of $43,481 only includes Work Study earnings along with student and parent loans.
+If we deduct $2,000 as a realistic amount of earnings at a Work Study job during the school year, we're left with $41,481 per year in student and parent loans, totaling $165,924 in loans over four years.
 Whew!
 Some "Other Aid", right?
 So, how can you Moms and Dads protect your kids from deceptive NPC results?
 First, you should strictly follow the Apples-to-Apples method as we did above.
 But there's a government-required three-line equation buried in all NPC results that will help you check your work.
 That equation is this: Total Cost of Attendance - Total Grants = Net Cost.
 The Total Cost of Attendance must include the college's actual hard costs along with its estimate of a typical applicant's soft costs, Total Grants can never include any loans (where have you heard that one before?), and the difference between them, meaning Total Cost minus Total Grants, is your Net Cost at that school.
 Now, let's look for that equation on the UCLA NPC results.
-It's toward the bottom of their data stack, and it shows UCLA's Estimated Net Cost to be $60,248.
-This amount is exactly the same amount as it shows for "Other Aid", meaning that this $60,248 isn't aid at all, and for UCLA to call that $60,248 "Other Aid" is clearly deceptive.
+It's toward the bottom of their data stack, and it shows UCLA's Estimated Net Cost to be $43,481.
+This amount is exactly the same amount as it shows for "Other Aid", meaning that this $43,481 isn't aid at all, and for UCLA to call that $43,481 "Other Aid" is clearly deceptive.

 Copyright 2019, Mark Warns, All Rights Reserved